ben-laird/typelaunch-turbo/typelaunch/typelaunch.md

 ## Recommendations

 - TypeScript is provided for type-safety and is intended to be used instead of JavaScript.
-The [tsconfig](../tsconfig.json) included uses strict mode, so the TypeScript compiler will complain about a lot of things.
+The [base tsconfig](../packages/config/tsconfig/tsconfig.base.json) included uses strict mode, so the TypeScript compiler will complain about a lot of things.
 Remember, TypeScript errors are your friend.
 - Usage of docstrings is highly encouraged, as it provides an easy way to produce documentation.
 The docstrings you make allow IDE's like VSCode (my personal favorite) to provide inline documentation and tab completion directly in the editor!
 - Use Vitest for test-driven or behavior-driven development.
 Before working on the project, run `pnpm run dev` to get Vitest going.
 See the [Commands](typelaunch.md#commands) section for more details.